 Wear your heat resistant glove.

+If your learning how to use a curling wand, then you should take some safety precautions as a novice.
 As a precautionary measure, many curling wands come with a heat protective glove.
 Since there is no clamp on a curling wand, you need to use your fingers to hold the hair in place.
 Put the glove on the hand you intend to use to cover your hair around the wand.

 Gather little sections of your hair.